Prodigal-AI/prodigal-automation/README.md

 ## 💡 Usage Details

 - The script will automatically generate tweet content up to Twitter's 280-character limit.
-- The content is optimized for both brevity and quality.
+- The content is optimized for both brevity and quality using the Gemini API.
 - You can modify or extend scripts in `src/prodigal_automation/examples/` for more advanced or multi-account use cases.

 ### **Sample Code Usage**